Skinny guinea pigs are certainly an odd-looking breed of guinea pig due to their lack of fur.

-Skinny pigs can live alone, but they prefer to be kept in pairs or groups as cavies are social creatures.
+Skinny pigs can live alone, but they prefer to be kept in pairs or groups as cavies are social animals.

-If you’re thinking of getting a coatless guinea pig, consider getting at least a pair to prevent them from getting bored or lonely.
+If you’re thinking of getting a hairless guinea pig, consider getting at least a pair to prevent them from getting bored or lonely.

 A single cavy will need a lot of attention, intraaction, and care to ensure their happiness.

 You can house other guinea pig breeds with skinny pigs, but you must be careful when housing them with other cagemates.

 As Skinnies have no fur to protect themselves, they are more at risk of being injured or hurt from bites or scratches.